 Yosemite National Park to Crater Lake National Park

-Day 1: Grabbed a campsite at Summerdale Campground in Fish Creek, which is 45 minutes from Yosemite.
+Day 1: We chose to camp at Summerdale Campground in Fish Creek, which is 45 minutes from Yosemite.

 Day 2: Explore Tuolumne Meadows.